sidebase/sidebase/README.md

 - breakpoint debugging
 - `Base` database model that can be usefully extended by project typeorm-classes
 - VS Code plugin recommendations for the best development experience (DX)
+- Make sure to configure your editor and environment as described here: https://v3.nuxtjs.org/getting-started/quick-start/

 ## Development